 Round Trip Tour

 If you’re a train enthusiast, consider booking a round trip tour on the Durango and Silverton Railway.
-This Durango train package lets you spend a total of 7 hours on board the train in a single day.
+You spend a total of 7 hours on board the train in a single day.
 The train rides 3 1/2 miles to Silverton, stops for 2 hours in Silverton, and then treks 3 1/2 hours back to Durango.
 You’ll experience the full splendor of the 1880s train, allowing you to step back in time as the train chugs down the track.

-The Durango train has introduced a brand new Cascade Canyon excursion for 2019.
-Specifically designed for busy travelers of today, this is the train’s shortest excursion offered in the railroad’s history.
-The Cascade Canyon Express lasts just under two hours, making it an excellent choice for those who don’t want to commit to an all day train ride.
+The Durango train's Cascade Canyon excursion is specifically designed for busy travelers of today.
+It is the train's shortest excursion offered in the railroad's history.
+The Cascade Canyon Express lasts just under two hours, making it an excellent choice for those who don't want to commit to an all day train ride.
 Choose between an open-air gondola or a historic restoration coach and take in the incredible views along the highline of the canyon.

 Photographers love the views and vistas they can snap onboard a special ride just for them.
 The Durango train offers trips just for photographers several times a season, giving ample opportunity to get the perfect shot.
 The Photographers Special train packages run both day and night, letting you test your photo skills in a variety of settings.
 You can call the Durango & Silverton Railway at (877) 872-4607 for additional information or to book your spot on the next photographer’s special.